 Some Pinteresting data statistics

-The image search engine, Pinterest, is the 14th largest social network on the planet (as of January 2022), with over 442 million active users worldwide.
+The image search engine, Pinterest, is one of the largest social networks on the planet, with over 450 million active users worldwide.
 Only nine months after the social media service was launched in December 2009, the website had 10,000 users, and the number of Pinterest users has been growing ever since.
-According to the latest figures, the number of active Pinterest users grew by 37% (from 322 million to 442 million) year on year, with two billion searches performed on Pinterest every month.
+According to the latest figures, the number of global monthly active Pinterest users increased 7% year over year to 463 million.

 Why scrape Pinterest?

-With those impressive Pinterest usage statistics, it is not surprising that there are many benefits to web scraping Pinterest.
+With those impressive Pinterest usage statistics, it's not surprising that there are many benefits to web scraping Pinterest.
 But Pinterest data stats aside, why exactly might you want to scrape Pinterest?
 Here are 5 reasons:

 1. Find relevant content

 Pinterest is about finding content that reflects your interests.
-But it is all too easy to get bogged down in stuff you like but which you don’t really want to invest time in.
-With a Pinterest image scraper, you can filter out all the unrelated photos and find the exact visual content you are looking for.
+But it's all too easy to get bogged down in stuff you like but which you don’t really want to invest time in.
+With a Pinterest image scraper, you can filter out all the unrelated photos and find the exact visual content you're looking for.

 2. Find people to follow

-With nearly half a billion active users, finding exactly what you are looking for on Pinterest can be challenging.
+With nearly half a billion active users, finding exactly what you want on Pinterest can be challenging.
 Scraping Pinterest boards is a quick and efficient way to collect information about similar accounts you might want to follow, rather than spend ages looking for them.

 3. Gain new followers